 psychosexual disorders (for example, paedophilia)

+substance use disorder

 kleptomania/pyromania

 pathological gambling.

 It is the uncertainty of the group of illnesses listed above that gives rise to one of the largest potential abuses in the definition of mental disorder.
 Because the term ‘disorder of volition’ is not one that is generally used in psychiatry, its interpretation is difficult.
-Moreover, the Diagnostic and Statistical Manual of Mental Disorders refers to all the behaviours it describes as ‘disorders’, although many are clearly not ‘mental disorders’ that could be subject to compulsory treatment under the Act.
+Moreover, the Diagnostic and Statistical Manual of Mental Disorders refers to all the behaviours it describes as ‘disorders’, although many are not ‘mental disorders’ that could be subject to compulsory treatment under the Act.
 These factors result in confusion about how the legal term ‘disorder of volition’ should appropriately be applied to clinical situations.
-Many psychiatrists feel that obsessive compulsive states and eating disorders may be compulsorily treated if volitional control is reduced.
+Many psychiatrists believe that obsessive compulsive states and eating disorders may be compulsorily treated if volitional control is reduced.
+This is still subject to consideration of the second limb of the definition of ‘mental disorder’.

 There is a presumption that every person has the right to choose and the right to take responsibility for the outcomes of their choices.
-Compulsory intervention can only be justified when a person is affected by a condition that impairs or affects their ability to choose, with serious or dangerous consequences.
+Compulsory intervention can only be justified when a person is affected by a condition that impairs or affects their ability to choose, with serious or dangerous consequences (ie., meets both limbs of the definition of mental disorder).

 In general, conditions such as psychosexual disorders and anti-social personality disorder will not be considered an abnormal state of mind, unless particularly severe or complicated by another condition such as a disorder of mood, perception or cognition, delusions or intellectual disability.
+Personality disorders are addressed in more detail later in the section.
+Mullen (2013) explains that of the five specified characteristics of an abnormal state of mind, ‘volition’ is the one whose meaning is least clear.
+He further describes disturbed volition as not equating simply with disturbed behaviour where that behaviour is freely chosen.
+For example, paedophilic sexual assaults are not considered reasons for detention under the Act.

+However, clinicians do see disturbances of volition in:

+a person with anorexia who will not eat;

+a person experiencing a psychotic episode who feels their will and actions are under alien control;

+the negative symptoms of a person with schizophrenia that leaves them disabled by a lack of motivation; the range of involuntary movements associated more with neurology than psychiatry;

+the impairments due to intoxication;

+catatonia.

+Disturbances of volition might also be invoked in relation to those disturbances of behaviour, such as self-harm, that is often associated with a personality disorder.
+However, this involves inferring whether the individual is genuinely choosing their behaviours.

 Disorders of cognition

-‘Cognition’ includes the processes involved in perceiving, knowing, recalling, thinking, learning, evaluating and understanding, and includes the mental process of obtaining, organising and utilising sensory and perceptual information, remembering past experiences, and making plans or strategies.
+‘Cognition’ includes processes of perceiving, knowing, recalling, thinking, learning, evaluating and understanding, and the processes of obtaining, organising and utilising sensory and perceptual information, remembering past experiences, and making plans or strategies.

 ‘Cognition’ can also refer to a thought.
-The potential difficulties with the use of the term ‘disorder of cognition’ are primarily the confusion between cognition as a process and cognition as a thought.
-It is inappropriate to define ‘cognition’ as a thought rather than a process to include people with deviant but non-delusional thoughts in the scope of the Act.
-If cognition is seen as the process of thinking, perceiving and recalling, then the use of this concept should not spread excessively beyond that intended by Parliament.
+The potential difficulty when using the term ‘disorder of cognition’ is ascertaining cognition as a process or cognition as a thought.
+It is inappropriate to define ‘cognition’ as a thought, rather than a process, to include people with deviant but non-delusional thoughts in the scope of the Mental Health Act.
+Should cognition be seen as the process of thinking, perceiving and recalling, then the use of this concept should not spread excessively beyond that intended by Parliament.

-Disorders of cognition clearly include:
+Disorders of cognition include:

 slowing of cognition in depressive states